-Immerse yourself in the beauty of Japan during winter days
+Immerse yourself in the beauty of Japan during your winter visit.

 04/12/2024

-Winter in Japan starts from December to February of the following year.
-Except for the tropical Okinawa region, most other regions have snowfall.
-This is the perfect time for those who want to explore this beautiful destination in the cold weather and see the white snow.
+Winter in Japan lasts from December to February of the following year.
+Except for the tropical Okinawa region, most other areas experience snowfall.
+This is an ideal time for those who want to explore this beautiful destination in cold weather and admire the white snow.

 Related articles

-Winter in Japan usually starts from December to the end of February of the following year.
-The weather is very cold, most regions of Japan have snowfall with an average temperature of 2°~12°.
-Hokkaido is considered the coldest place with the most snowfall, with an average temperature of about -4°.
-This is also the season of winter light festivals, snow festivals, skiing or unique local culinary culture.
+Winter in Japan typically begins in December and lasts until the end of February.
+The weather is very cold, with snowfall in most parts of Japan and average temperatures ranging from 2° to 12°.
+Hokkaido is considered the coldest place with the heaviest snowfall, averaging around -4°.
+This is also the season for winter light festivals, snow festivals, skiing, and unique local cuisine.

 Nhật Bản lúc này được bao phủ bởi màu trắng tinh khôi của tuyết

-Japan is now covered in pure white snow.
+Japan is currently covered in the pristine white of snow.

-Japan in winter is not only a destination, but also an emotional journey that takes visitors into the world of peaceful and romantic beauty.
-Therefore, traveling to Japan in winter is always a "hot" journey and you cannot miss the following activities when coming to Japan in winter.
+Japan in winter is not just a destination, but an emotional journey that takes visitors into a world of serene and romantic beauty.
+Therefore, winter travel to Japan is always a popular choice, and you shouldn't miss the following activities when visiting Japan in winter.

 Mùa Đông của Nhật Bản bắt đầu từ tháng 12 đến tháng 2 năm sau.
 Trừ vùng á nhiệt đới Okinawa

-Winter in Japan starts from December to February of the following year.
-Except for the subtropical region of Okinawa.
+Winter in Japan lasts from December to February of the following year, except for the subtropical region of Okinawa.

 With its ancient and peaceful beauty, Shirakawa will captivate your mind from the very first moment.
-Separated by high mountains, Shirakawa is a beautiful small village with thatched huts, gingerbread and unique culture.
+Nestled amidst towering mountains, Shirakawa is a charming little village with thatched huts, gingerbread, and a unique culture.

 Trang thông tin du lịch và phong cách sống Travellive+